 AuthenticationIn order to do a backup or restore you must authenticate with the Lindenberg Software Backup server, i.e. you need a valid user and password for the backup server.
 The user does not need to be a member of the Users group, i.e. does not need to be allowed to logon to the server interactively, a network login is sufficient.
 You can use users defined locally, Microsoft accounts, or Active Directory domain users.
 For domain users you can authenticate with any login variant plus using the email address stored for the user in the directory.
 The Backup client stores the credentials used to authenticate in the registry.
 The credentials are encrypted using the Windows Data Protection API - see Microsoft's information on security aspects of credentials stored with CRYPTPROTECT_LOCAL_MACHINE.
+Starting with version 1.4.8186.39319 you can select not to store credentials when starting without Bitlocker.
+(Anyone using Veracrypt? please let me know.)
+This feature was added to better support recovery scenarios using Windows-To-Go.
 On the server Lindenberg Software Backup relies on the Windows operating system to manage users and credentials.

 Users used for authentication should be different for different administrators/owners of computers.
 If owners/administrators overlap partially for different computers, you may want to use a different user per computer.
 This minimizes the risk of an administrator accessing files she is not supposed to access.